-- 1. One must be aware that in any given network there is at least someone he is tasked with running and maintaining that network, this may be called a network administrator or something else.
-This person has complete control over the network and can do many things like blocking certain websites, throttling network speed, knowing the websites people connect to from within the network, manipulating the unsecured data and content transmitted through the network, and even (if he has the required skills) steal personal data transferred over the network unsecured. - 2.
+- One must be aware that in any given network there is at least someone who is tasked with running and maintaining that network, this may be called a network administrator or something else.
+This person has complete control over the network and can do many things like blocking certain websites, throttling network speed, knowing the websites people connect to from within the network, manipulating the unsecured data and content transmitted through the network, and even (if he has the required skills) stealing personal data transferred over the network unsecured. - 2.
 Using TOR network encrypts the internet connection and helps conceal your identity and location, and also protects your data from manipulation or unauthorized access, and also helps with circumventing censorship. - 3.
 Always access websites through HTTPS protocol, as it encrypts the connection between you and the website in both directions, and also allows the web browser to verify the identity of the website to make sure you are not redirected to a fake one which helps protecting you from phishing attacks and from intercepting and manipulating your data.
-Reading browser error and warning messages is also very important as it can be an alarm for a possiple attach or fake website. - 4.
+Reading browser error and warning messages is also very important as it can be an alarm for a possible attach or fake website. - 4.
 Do not share sensitive data over a public network, even after applying all the measures above, or at least make sure to use specialized encryption software.

-1. Tor Browser.
-Although Tor website is blocked in Egypt, a mirror of it can be accessed from tor.eff.org.

-2. Use HTTPS Everywhere add-on for your browser and usr it to always connect with HTTPS protocol with websites that support it.
+- 1. Tor Browser can be accessed from tor.eff.org. - 2.
+Use HTTPS Everywhere add-on for your browser and usr it to always connect with HTTPS protocol with websites that support it.